Overview

 - Are there any dietary restrictions that I need to follow?

-In addition to the questions that you've prepared, don't hesitate to ask questions during your appointment.
+In addition to the questions that you've prepared, don't hesitate to ask other questions during your appointment.

 What to expect from your doctor

 - Do you use tobacco?
-If so, do you smoke, chew or both?
+What kind?

 - Are your symptoms better or worse on an empty stomach?